-Public Shared Sub Statuses(ByRef picklist As DynamicPickList)
+Public Shared Sub Statuses(ByRef picklist As DynamicPickList) picklist.Add("Status1")

 Within this Rules Library class, there is one function (DefaultValue) and one sub-procedure (Statuses).
 After these items have been defined in the Rules Library, they can be called from family rule projects.
 The first step is always to add a reference to the Rules